AliSoftware/alisoftware.github.io/_posts/2015-08-29-fun-with-functions.md

 ## Functions basics

-Today we'll write functions that takes a `Int` and return a `Bool` telling if it matches a certain criteria.
+In this post we'll use functions that takes a `Int` and return a `Bool` telling if it matches a certain criteria.
 This kind of functions can then be used with `filter` to filter an array of integers.

 So let's start with a simple one, a function that tells if a number is positive: